deel-ai-papers/conformal-segmentation/README.md

 ### 5. Interactive web applications
+We wrote two simple applications (see [`./src/app`](src/app)) using the [Gradio](https://www.gradio.app/guides/quickstart) library by HuggingFace.
+To run it, you must download the datasets and models we used in our experiments: [scripts/downloaders/download_mods_weights.ipynb](scripts/downloaders/download_mods_weights.ipynb).

-We wrote two simple applications: one to run inferences with conformalized models, the other to observe directly how the value of the parameter $\lambda \in [0,1]$ influences the heatmap.
+1. [Thresholding app](src/app/app_threshold.py): observe how the value of the parameter $\lambda \in [0,1]$ influences the heatmap.
+This is the value we estimate with the CRC conformal algorithm.

-See the directory [`./src/app`](src/app) for some examples using the [Gradio](https://www.gradio.app/guides/quickstart) library by HuggingFace.
+2. [Conformal heatmap](src/app/app_vision.py): run inferences with pre-conformalized models

 ## Run the experiments